agentheath/portfolio/writing/mobile_app/checklist.md

 - [ ] Does your app have an entry in the Product Catalog (separate from the desktop version) which lists at least the following: _Product Owner, Oncall, Engineering Manager,_ and _Description_?
-- [ ] Can users quickly get help from either your oncalls, a Workplace group, or self-service documentation?
+- [ ] Can users quickly get help from either your oncalls, a group, or self-service documentation?
 - [ ] Is there documentation specific to this mobile app? (separate from docs for desktop app) _Note: some very simple apps may be exempted from this requirement._
 {: style='list-style-type: none'}